troastarrr/currency-rate/README.md

 1. Clone the repository to your local machine.
 2. Open the project in your preferred IDE.
-3. Configure the application properties located in `src/main/resources/application.yaml` according to your environment.
+3. Configure the application yaml located in `src/main/resources/application.yaml` according to your environment.

 ## Initial Data